rajuldixit/Productly/README.md

 ### Steps to run

-#### Clone the application by using command : git clone https://github.com/rajuldixit/Productly.git
+#### We Clone the application by using command : git clone https://github.com/rajuldixit/Productly.git

-#### Once cloned, it will be in master branch, then change directory to Productly
+#### Once cloned, it should be in master branch

+####  After that we should change the directory to Productly : cd Productly

 #### After that install the dependencies by using command : npm install